mathewbishop/meal_planner_app/README.md

 # Meal Planner 2.0

-*This version of the app is no longer the current version.*
+NOTE: *This version of the app is no longer the current version.*

 An app to help the user make meal-planning decisions.
 [Click here to go to app](https://mealplanner2.herokuapp.com/)